Menu

 Price: $2,499

-Tip: Zero-shot is best for tasks the model already knows well — things like sorting by sentiment, translation, or summarizing.
-For anything that needs a locked-down output format, you’ll want few-shot examples or structured output.
+Tip: Zero-shot shines for tasks the model already knows — sorting sentiment, translating text, writing summaries.
+The moment you need a locked-down format, reach for few-shot examples or structured output.

-The format matters.
-If the result feeds into another system, you need it to look the same every time.
+1. The format matters.
+If the result flows into another system, you need it to be the same every time.

-The task calls for niche knowledge.
-Medical, legal, or domain-specific work needs more guidance.
+2. The task calls for niche reasoning.
+Medical, legal, or domain-specific labels need extra guidance.

-Give 2–5 input-output pairs before your real question.
-The model spots the pattern and follows it.
+The recipe: place 2–5 input-output pairs above your actual question.
+The model reads the pattern and mirrors it.

 few_shot_prompt = """Classify the sentiment and confidence.